-Valencia's Tom Lopez, assistant vice president of security, safety and risk management said that he was in email correspondence with Rollins security, and they had made arrangements to keep an eye out for the suspects from the Sept.
+Valencia's assistant vice president of security, Safety and Risk Management Tom Lopez said that he was in email correspondence with Rollins Security, and they had made arrangements to keep an eye out for the suspects from the Sept.
 25 incident.